Eyepiece: Plössl or "Symmetrical"

-The Plössl is an eyepiece usually consisting of two sets of doublets, designed by Georg Plössl in 1860.
+The Plössl is an eyepiece usually consisting of two sets of doublets, designed by Simon Plössl in 1860.
 Since the two doublets can be identical, this design is sometimes called a symmetrical eyepiece.
 The compound Plössl lens provides a large 50° or more apparent field of view, along with the proportionally large true FOV.
 This makes this eyepiece ideal for a variety of observational purposes including deep-sky and planetary viewing.
 The chief disadvantage of the Plössl optical design is short eye relief compared to an orthoscopic, since the Plössl eye relief is restricted to about 70–80% of focal length.
 The short eye relief is more critical in short focal lengths below about 10 mm, when viewing can become uncomfortable – especially for people wearing glasses.

 The Plössl eyepiece was an obscure design until the 1980s when astronomical equipment manufacturers started selling redesigned versions of it.
 Today it is a very popular design on the amateur astronomical market, where the name Plössl covers a range of eyepieces with at least four optical elements, sometimes overlapping with the Erfle design.

 This eyepiece is one of the more expensive to manufacture because of the quality of glass, and the need for well matched convex and concave lenses to prevent internal reflections.
 Due to this fact, the quality of different Plössl eyepieces varies.
 There are notable differences between cheap Plössls with simplest anti-reflection coatings and well made ones.